Is Hindi Hard to Learn? What Research and Learners Say

 …then Hindi is absolutely within reach using proven strategies and realistic expectations.

 Each time you recognize a letter, say a word correctly, or carry a short conversation, you’ve overcome a barrier many feared.
+Just as learners master scripts like Hebrew, learning the Hindi script is entirely achievable.
 You may start wondering how you ever thought Hindi was hard.

 Hindi is different, but also accessible.
 With effort, system, and smart tools, you will say Hindi is hard no more.